Bible Meaning: Lover of horses

 Anciently, Philippi was the site of a rich gold mine.
 King Philip II of Macedon (the father of Alexander the Great) seized the mines in the area, fortified the city, and named it after himself.
 Later it became a Roman colony (Acts 16:12) and, at the time of the New Testament, was more a military town than a hub of major commerce.

 Paul visited Philippi on his second and third evangelistic journeys.
 He made his first convert on the European continent in the city, a woman named Lydia, who traveled extensively for her business of selling purple dyed fabrics (Acts 16:13 - 15).
-The first European group of Christians, which became the Philippian church, also began in the city.
+The first European group of Christians formed by Paul's efforts began in Philippi.

-The believers in the city and the surrounding area were special to Paul, as they were the only ones who supported him financially, even as he ministered in other areas (2Corinthians 11:7 - 9, Phil.
+The believers in Philippi and the surrounding area were special to Paul, as they were the only ones who supported him financially, even as he ministered in other areas (2Corinthians 11:7 - 9, Phil.
 4:15 - 18).

 A note at the end of 1Corinthians, found in some translations, states the book was written from Philippi.
 The last verse of 1Corinthians, in the King James Bible, records the following.